How to tame feral cats and how to find a lost cat – a step-by-step guide

 Welcome!

-If you want to learn how to socialise a very timid cat (aka tame a feral cat scaredy cat), you’ve come to the right place.
+If you want to learn how to socialise a very timid cat (aka tame a feral cat scaredy cat), or how to find a lost cat, you’ve come to the right place.

 Yes, many adult cats who haven’t had a lot of contact with humans can be socialised.
 It just takes time, patience and love.